foodfacts logo

 What’s the full story?
 Keep reading for our expert analysis.

 Yes, the satellite imagery is authentic.
 The NASA Earth Observatory has published similar comparative visuals documenting the transformation of the Campo de Dalías in Almería into one of Europe’s largest greenhouse hubs.
-By 2022, over 40,000 hectares were covered in plastic greenhouses.
+By the early 2020s, estimates suggested more than 40,000 hectares of land in and around the Campo de Dalías were covered in plastic greenhouses (source).

 A satellite image shows a section of Spain.
 The top part is green, while the bottom part is white.
 The white colour is due to the abundance of greenhouses in that region.